wmayner/pyphi/docs/examples/actual_causation.rst

 |X| at time |t-1| and a set of elements |Y| at time |t|, with |X| and |Y| being
 subsets of the same system, the transition should be valid according to the system's TPM.
-However, the state of |X| at |t-1| does not necessarily need to have a valid past state so we can disable state validation:
+However, the state of |X| at |t-1| does not necessarily need to have a valid previous state so we can disable state validation:

    >>> config.VALIDATE_SUBSYSTEM_STATES = False